Skip to main content

 Intermediate

-The initial interaction between therapeutic hormones and establishes a foundation for cascading systemic consequences.
+The initial interaction between therapeutic hormones and thyroid function establishes a foundation for cascading systemic consequences.
 When an unaddressed thyroid imbalance, particularly subclinical hypothyroidism, coexists with hormonal optimization protocols, the body enters a state of biological conflict.

 The therapeutic hormones are pushing for anabolic processes, energy expenditure, and cellular growth, while the underactive thyroid is pulling for conservation, slowing metabolic rate, and reducing cellular activity.
 This tug-of-war does not result in a stalemate; it results in a progressive dysregulation that manifests as a frustrating clinical picture of blunted therapeutic effects and the emergence of new, complex symptoms.